bobbadshy/touchosc_shiva_preset_manager/README.md

 ### Future features wishlist

-- Hold long-tap on preset button in Direct Access mode opens a context menu that allows cut, copy and paste the preset to another preset position. ;P
+- Hold long-tap on preset button in Direct Access mode opens a context menu that allows cut, copy and paste of presets to another preset position. ;P
 - ...?

 ### Screenshots